The town thought they had buried him. Only two people knew the truth and they weren’t talking.

 “Do you recall our discussion concerning the ‘investment’?”
 He asked.

-“And what we would do if it looked like it all was going to come crashing down around our heads?
+“And do you recall what we decided we would do if it looked like it was about to come unraveled?
 Well Lydia, the time has come.
 I can’t hold this thing together any longer.
 If we try to continue we’ll be found out.
 It’s time to put our survival plan into action or we will both find ourselves behind bars for the rest of our lives.”

 The thought of being caged behind cold steel bars like some wild animal was not appealing to either one of them.
 Lydia had long ago devised an escape plan.
 Now the time had come to put it into action.